moranyanuka/MaskGPCT/README.md

 ## TODO
 - [X] Provide visual results of point-cloud conditioned generation task
-- [ ] Supply matching known tokens for completion tasks
+- [X] Add matching known tokens function for completion tasks
-- [ ] Take care of the case of generation multiple clouds at a single decoding precedure
+- [ ] Take care of the case of generation multiple clouds at a single decoding procedure
 - [ ] Add unconditional generation
 - [ ] Test distributed training (currently not tested and might not work)
 - [ ] Try image conditioned generation